 One thing that this pandemic has done is for us to go over the quality of life we have.
 Stuck at home (for those who chose to do so or those who were given no choice), being locked up has made us realize that there are many things we don’t need in life- and that we can actually lead a simpler one.
-So for those toying with the idea of leaving urban life and settling in a more relaxed and calm setting, here are the Top Five scenarios that may actually motivate you to make that move.
+So for those toying with the idea of leaving the Metro Manila life and settling in a more relaxed and calm setting, here are the Top Five scenarios that may actually motivate you to make that move.

 1. You have lost work or any other employment opportunities here